William Stevenson (New Zealand politician, born 1901): Other sporting moments

 In 1950 he was named Manager of the Empire Games Rowing Camp at Karapiro, having spent months totally landscaping and grassing over half a mile of the riverbank to provide spectator accommodation for thousands of people at his own cost.
 In 1954 he was named manager – coach of the NZ Rowing contingent to the Empire Games in Vancouver.

 He assisted numerous sporting clubs with funds and services, from Rugby League to Golf – a four-oared boat for the Rotorua Rowing Club – a rowing training tank in Auckland – funds for overseas competition for athletes of all codes – laying the Lovelock athletic track – where others just talked about, Sir William moved in and did it.

-The New Year Honors List of 1954 listed Mr. W.A.
+The New Year Honours List of 1954 listed Mr. W.A.
 Stevenson of Howick as being awarded the OBE (Officer of the Most Excellent Order of the British Empire) for Service in the field of Sport and Social Welfare and he was invested by the Queen at Wellington, during the Royal Tour of that year.
 For, not only did he achieve success as a competitor himself, but also ensured that others were given the opportunity to further their own sporting careers.
 Perhaps Sir William's proudest after many years of association with all codes of sport culminated in his appointment as manager of the NZ team to the Tokyo Olympics.
 That pride would have been complete when Jack Stevenson was named Manager of the Rowing section.